spring-projects/spring-grpc/CONTRIBUTING.md

 # Contribution Guidelines

+## Building from Source

+Java 25 is the preferred version to build with as we leverage [JSpecify](https://jspecify.dev/docs/start-here/) to validate nullability constraints in the source code.

+However, if you can not use Java 25 for some reason, you can still build locally with Java 17.
+In this scenario the nullability constraints will not be validated locally but rather via the continuous integration pull request workflow.

 ## Code Formatting and Javadoc

 Before submitting a PR, please run the following commands to ensure proper formatting and Javadoc processing